ex0dus-0x/ex0dus-0x.github.io/_posts/2017-06-10-parametric-polymorphism-in-languages.markdown

     Untitled 6.rs:8:5: 8:32 note: expansion site

 Once again, we see the strictness of Rust's type system.
 On call, once we attempt to pass a type that cannot implement the required interface, then we simply cannot work with the associated function.

+Of course, if you have been using Rust for a while, it's always essential to look at __traits__. __Traits__ are features in Rust's that enable the programmer to specify the how types should work and how they should be implemented with code.
+Looking back at our earlier code, we have seen how useful `impl` blocks have been for extending structures such as `structs`.
+In fact, you have already seen trait bounds be implemented on such structures, in the form the syntax `<T>`.
+But let's explicitly look at `trait` type declarations.

+    trait Mathematical {
+      fn multiply(&self) -> f64;
+    }

+    struct Expression {
+      a: f64,
+      b: f64,
+    }

+    impl Mathematical for Expression {
+      fn multiply(&self) -> f64 {
+        self.a * self.b
+      }

+    }

+    fn check_my_math<T: Mathematical>(expression: T) {
+        println!("This expression has a product of {}", expression.multiply());
+    }

+    fn main() {
+      let a = Expression {
+          a: 1f64,
+          b: 2f64,
+      };

+      check_my_math(a);

+    }

+Hmmm...
+Interesting, correct?
+Definitely not something you see in C/C++.
+Actually you do.
+In this example, we see this syntax `impl Mathematical for Expression`.
+We are actually extending the usage of the trait through inheritance.
+Of course, the rest of the code seems familiar, if not guessable.
+Notice the function with generic bounds passed: `check_my_math<T: Mathematical>(expression: T)`.

+__UPDATE:__ Over time, I have gotten very familiar with the Rust programming environment and ecosystem, and I plan to dedicate a post just to look at the inventive ways that we can utilize the standard library to make crafty code.
+Stay tuned for that!

 ---